 Get Out of Bed.
 That’s right!
 If you are tossing and turning after about 10 or 15 minutes, get out of bed and do something relaxing.
 Just don’t turn on that TV or computer.

 Get checked.
 Some medication or certain medical problems can interrupt sleep.
 If a medication is to blame, your doctor can recommend adjusting the timing or dose, or possibly switching to an alternative prescription.
-And if it’s a medical problem that’s stealing away your shut eye, she can address that, too.
+And if it’s a medical problem that’s stealing away your shut eye, they can address that, too.